HenkT28/pands-problem-set/README.md

 The normal mode, the script mode, is the mode where the scripted and finished .py files are run in the Python interpreter.
 Instead of having to run one line or block of code at a time (interactive mode), you can run all the code at once.

-As this problem set contains all completed .py scripts, I suggest you run the scripts in normal mode.
+As this problem set contains completed .py scripts, I suggest you run the scripts in normal mode.

 For example, from cmder go to the directory containing the .py scripts, by using cd command, and run the programs as follows:

 python <script_name>.py

 ## Below are the ten problems, and what each script does

+For some of the following questions, examples of running the program are given.
+Lines beginning with a dollar sign are typed at the command line, and the other lines are part of the programs.

 1. [sumupto.py]: